 Re-Enrollment Policy

-Students who are re-admitted are required to complete the graduation requirements in effect at the time they re-enter Johnson College.
+Students who have been separated from Johnson College for 2 or more consecutive terms (excluding summer and intersession) are considered new applicants and must reapply for admission through the Enrollment Department.
+Students who are readmitted must complete the graduation requirements in effect at the time they re-enter Johnson College.
 Coursework previously completed will be evaluated to determine if it meets current program requirements.
 Students who have taken courses at other post-secondary institutions since their last date of attendance at Johnson College must submit official college transcripts of that coursework.

 This applies to active duty service in the Armed Forces, whether voluntary or involuntary, and including service as a member of the National Guard or Reserve, for a period of more than 30 days under a call or order to active duty of more than 30 days.
 To view the full act visit: https://www.ed.gov/laws-and-policy/higher-education-laws-and-policy/higher-education-opportunity-act-of-2008.